 How do I apply or know if I qualify for Long Term Medicaid?

-Our business office manager will help you through this process and help you do the application to see if the resident qualifies.
+Our business office manager will help you through this process and help you complete the application to see if the resident qualifies.
 We are happy to provide a checklist for you to gather the information prior to making an appointment.

-What type of insurance do you take?
+What type of insurance do you accept?

 What is included in Long-Term Care?